Manaslu Circuit Trek Difficulty

 The total elevation gain on the Manaslu Circuit trek demands over 5,000 meters (16,404 feet) gained throughout the trek.
 To put this in perspective, that’s like climbing from sea level almost all the way up Mount Everest.

-Trekkers start off at an elevation of around 700 meters and will gradually climb up valley walls into high mountain terrain.
+Trekkers start at an elevation of around 700 meters and will gradually climb up valley walls into high mountain terrain.
 The trail ascends through villages and rhododendron forests, gaining elevation daily.
-The most intense section comes towards the end when trekkers must climb steeply towards the Larkya La pass, which sits at 5,160 meters (16,929 feet).
+The most intense section comes towards the end when trekkers must climb steeply towards the Larkya La pass, which sits at 5,106m/16,752ft.

-This high point of the trek requires careful acclimatization over a number of days for most trekkers to avoid issues with altitude sickness.
+Trekking to this high point requires careful acclimatization over several days to prevent altitude sickness.
 After crossing the pass, the trail quickly drops to elevations around 3,500 meters, delivering hikers into lowland landscapes.

 Managing these considerable elevation gains of 500-1000 meters per day before reaching the pass is challenging both aerobically and for altitude acclimatization.
 Trekking slowly and wisely is critical.
 Having excellent fitness levels and being well-acclimated before starting is key.
 Staying hydrated and listening to your body is crucial for handling the elevation changes on the Manaslu Circuit.

-In addition to dramatic elevation changes, the variety of terrain encountered on the Manaslu Circuit adds an additional challenge.
-It’s a great way to experience the adventure on the off the beaten trail.
+In addition to dramatic elevation changes, the variety of terrain encountered on the Manaslu Circuit adds challenge.
+It’s a great way to experience the adventure off the beaten trail.
 Trekkers will traverse steep ascents up valley walls on narrow tracks, boulder-strewn paths, and more through the Manaslu Conservation Area.

 There are several sections where the trail becomes quite narrow, with steep drop-offs on one side, requiring balance, footwork skills, and little fear of heights.